-Crunchy, sweet and zippy, this non-mayo colorful carrot salad will be your new healthy, family-favorite summer side dish!
+Crunchy, sweet, and zippy, this non-mayo Colorful Carrot Salad Recipe will be your new healthy, family-favorite summer side dish!

 Well, waaaay back in June, I created this salad made with just carrots as the main ingredient.
 Why?
 Because I had a bunch of carrots that were all alone in my crisper drawer that needed to get eaten.
 So, instead of making the typical carrot salad with grated carrots, pineapple and a mayonnaise-based dressing (ew), I made it a little more interesting by using colorful carrots, lots of toasted almonds, parsley and an oil and vinegar based dressing.
 Not only is this much more flavorful, but it’s better for those summer picnics.